 The Teesta river is flanked by trees and moss alpine Vegetation which makes it perfect for white water rafting.
 The river has become a hotspot for white rafting!

 The activity starts from the Melli bridge which is in Gangtok, Sikkim.
 The white water rafting centers open at 9 am and then closes at 3 pm.
-The white water rafting in the Teesta river has been graded a 2-4, which means even a beginner can take part in this sport.
+The white water rafting in the Teesta river has been graded a 2-4, which means even a beginner can participate in this sport.

 You must carry a valid identity proof and an extra pair of clothes to change into after you are done.